 Upping your workout to include weights doesn’t mean you have to forgo aerobic activity, though.
 Just be aware that aerobics burns more calories, and be sure to compensate with your diet.

-If you’re taking in enough calories, you should start to see an increase of about one pound in one week’s time.
-Target a one- to two-pound weekly increase until you reach your goal weight.
+If you’re taking in enough calories, you should start to see an increase of about 1 pound in 1 week’s time.
+Target a 1- to 2-pound weekly increase until you reach your goal weight.

 If you have diabetes, gaining weight can be challenging.
 You’ll have to increase your caloric consumption by at least 500 calories per day, if not more.